What to do about hyperpigmentation?

 Do pigment spots go away on their own?

-Once you have these spots, it is very difficult to get rid of them completely because the disruption of pigment takes place deep in the skin.
+Once you have these spots, it is very difficult to get rid of them completely, because the pigment disruption takes place deep in the skin.
 So it is better to prevent pigment spots.

 Treating hyperpigmentation

-Although it is difficult to completely get rid of hyperpigmentation on your face, here are some tips to reduce it.
+Although it's difficult to completely get rid of hyperpigmentation on your face, here are some tips to reduce it.

-Important: If in doubt what exactly these spots are, always consult a doctor.
-Unfortunately, it is possible that these are not innocent spots, but a form of skin cancer.
+Important: If you are unsure what the spots are, always consult a doctor.
+Unfortunately, it is possible that they are not harmless spots, but a form of skin cancer.

-Once you're sure it's not skin cancer, there are several ways to tackle and reduce hyperpigmentation.
+If you are sure it is not skin cancer, there are several ways to address and reduce hyperpigmentation.

 1. Apply SPF: Protecting your skin from the sun is essential to prevent further pigmentation.
 On all sunny days, use a good, natural sunscreen with a minimum SPF30 that protects against both UVA and UVB, such as Food for Skin SPF30 .

-2. Wear a hat: The sun causes hyperpigmentation to darken, so avoid direct sunlight on your face to keep the spots from darkening.
+2. Wear a hat: The sun will cause the hyperpigmentation to darken, so avoid direct sunlight on your face to prevent the spots from getting darker.

-3. Topical treatments: Hyperpigmentation cream and hyperpigmentation serums that contain ingredients such as retinoids, vitamin C, glycolic acid or niacinamide can help fade pigment spots.
+3. Topical treatments: Hyperpigmentation creams and hyperpigmentation serums that contain ingredients such as retinoids, vitamin C, glycolic acid or niacinamide can help fade pigment spots.
 All Food for Skin products contain vitamin C.

-4. Medical Treatments: For very severe cases, there are treatments such as chemical peels, laser therapy and microdermabrasion that may be recommended by dermatologists.
-Make sure that you do this at a good institute because this treatment can also cause hyperpigmentation if it is not carried out properly and the aftercare is not followed correctly (for example, staying completely out of the sun for 2 months after treatment).
+4. Medical treatments: for very severe cases, there are treatments such as chemical peels, laser therapy and microdermabrasion that can be recommended by dermatologists.
+Make sure you do this at a good institute because this treatment can also cause hyperpigmentation if it is not done properly and the aftercare is not followed properly (for example, staying out of the sun for 2 months after treatment).

-What to do about pigment spots?
+What to do against pigment spots?
 Tips for daily care

-1. Clean your face regularly with a mild cleanser (preferably without foam!) to remove impurities and keep your skin healthy.
+1. Cleanse your face regularly with a mild cleanser (preferably without foam!) to remove impurities and keep your skin healthy.
 For example with the Carrot Cleanser .

-2. Use super mild products that won't irritate the skin, especially if you have sensitivity or acne.
+2. Use super mild products that won't irritate your skin, especially if you have sensitivity or acne.

 3. Use a mild SPF with UVA factor 30 and UVB protection on all sunny days and apply regularly when you are outside.
 For example, the SPF30 from Food for Skin .

-4. Consult a dermatologist for tailor-made advice and a treatment that best suits your skin type and the severity of the pigmentation.
+4. Consult a dermatologist for tailored advice and a treatment that best suits your skin type and the severity of the pigmentation.

 Conclusion what helps against hyperpigmentation